mdekauwe/lpj_stuff/README.md

 ## GADI stuff

 NETCDF_CXX_LIBRARY is not found on gadi, I think this is because in /apps/netcdf/4.7.1/lib, there is a 4 in libnetcdf_c++4.so@.
-So, in the build script you need to explictly set this lib yourself.
+So, in the build script you need to explictly set this lib yourself as I think the 4 is throwing things off.

+There is a further issue with the PJ_ob_tran.c file:

+    $ cd utils/guess_utilities_1.3/gmap/libproj4/misc/
+    $ vi PJ_ob_tran.c

+change line 45

+    // change by mgdk to compile, 20/01/2020 if (xy.x != HUGE_VAL && P->rot) {
+    //if (xy.x != HUGE && P->rot) {